eclipse-iceoryx/iceoryx/doc/design/logging.md

 3. To have a minimal runtime overhead, string formatting shall only happen when the log level is above the output threshold.
-This lazy evaluation shall also apply to other potentially expensive operations like the result of a function call.
+This lazy evaluation shall also apply to other potentially expensive operations like the execution of a function call.

-4. Additionally, the minimal log level should be configurable by a compile time switch and everything below this log level should be compiled to no-ops.
+4. Additionally, the minimal log level shall be configurable by a compile time switch and everything below this log level should be compiled to no-ops.
 With this, developer can make excessive use of the most verbose log level and disable it by default.
 When debugging, this can be turned on and help to find